12 more tips for firm, cellulite-free legs

 More essential tips for cellulite reduction & skin toning

 In the first part of these series, I presented the 10 hottest tips on how to remove your cellulite fast.
-On this page, I am presenting another 9 essential tips to help you get rid of cellulite, in time for Christmas.
-These are not as urgent and not as fast acting as the tips above, but they are absolutely crucial too and can make a huge difference in the mid and long term.
-I hope these prove useful to you.
+On this page, I am presenting the 12 essential tips to help you get rid of cellulite, in time for summer.
+These are not as urgent and not as fast acting as the tips above, but they are absolutely crucial too: they form the basis of any cellulite removal / skin tightening regime and can make a huge difference in the mid and long term, for long-lasting results.

 1> Quit smoking.
 And if possible, vaping too.